nerro/javinla/README.md

 ... this will install selected 8u92 version under /opt/java...
 ```

-To list all available Java versions to install, use `javinla.sh list` command:
+To list all available Java versions to install, use `javinla list` command:

 ```bash
 $ javinla list